-We are convinced that sufficient, adequate and affordable housing is a right for all.
+We believe that sufficient, adequate and affordable housing is a right for all.

-The development of the rental situation in Luxembourg is particularly worrying:
+The evolution of the rental situation in Luxembourg is particularly worrying:

-- According to the Ministry of Housing, there is a housing deficit in the order of 30,000 units;
+According to the Ministry of Housing, there is a housing deficit of around 30,000 units;

-- The price per m2 in parts of the capital exceeds 10,000 euros;
+The price per m2 is over 10,000 euros in some parts of the capital;

-- The at-risk-of-poverty rate increases by 10 points after taking housing costs into account;
+The at-risk-of-poverty rate increases by 10 points after housing costs are taken into account;

-- Housing costs in Luxembourg now account for up to 50% of the reference budget calculated by STATEC.
+Housing costs in Luxembourg now represent up to 50% of the reference budget calculated by STATEC.

 Housing in Luxembourg is becoming less and less affordable.
-As a result, 30% of 25-34 year olds currently still live with their parents (compared to only 20% in 2005) and household debt, which consists mainly of housing loans, increased from 40% to 66% of GDP between 2000 and 2017.
+As a result, 30% of 25-34 year olds still live with their parents (compared to only 20% in 2005) and household debt, which mainly consists of housing loans, has risen from 40% of GDP in 2000 to 66% in 2017.

-A Eurobarometer survey published in December 2019 shows that in the European Union “only” 12% of people in the EU name housing as their main national problem – although this figure is 71% in Luxembourg.
+A Eurobarometer survey published in December 2019 showed that in the European Union, "only" 12% of citizens name housing as their main national problem - while this figure is 71% in Luxembourg.

-Reason enough to finally take action and improve the situation of tenants in Luxembourg!
+Reason enough to finally act and improve the situation of tenants in Luxembourg!

-Our main objective is to provide tenants in Luxembourg with a common platform and to act as a lobby to protect and promote the rights of tenants.
+Our main objective is to provide tenants in Luxembourg with a common platform and to act as a lobby to protect and promote tenants' rights.

-- Raising awareness and inform tenants about their rights under the legislation and procedures for obtaining rent subsidies;
+- Raising awareness and informing tenants about their rights under the legislation and procedures for obtaining rental assistance;

-- encouraging public authorities, including local authorities and the Ministry of Housing, to systematically and regularly inform tenants about the existence of the Housing Rent Act and the procedure to be followed for its implementation;
+- encourage public authorities, including local authorities and the Ministry of Housing, to systematically and regularly inform tenants of the existence of the Housing Rents Act and the procedure for its implementation;

-- proposing improvements to the current legal provisions and encourage Luxembourg to meet and implement its obligations under international law;
+- propose improvements to the current legal provisions and call on Luxembourg to fulfil and implement its obligations under international law;

-- collecting and knowing best practices in relation to legislation, rights and measures relating to tenancy and the protection of tenants abroad.
+- collect and learn best practice on legislation, rights and measures relating to tenancy and tenant protection abroad.